truher/frc-test/cv1/radiometry.md

 It's actually worse than this picture shows, the spectrum is cut off here, there's even more radiation in even longer waves, which we perceive as heat.

+With this background in spectra, we can review the spectra of various sources at an FRC event.

 ## Background spectrum